2016 Fourth Estate Award Honoring Wolf Blitzer

 This is a ticketed event.
 Click here to jump to the ticket form.

-The dinner is a fundraiser for the NPC's Journalism Institute, the Club's non-profit affiliate, which provides professional development and training services to the journalism community, and scholarships to aspiring journalists.
+The Sept.
+20 dinner is a fundraiser for the National Press Club Journalism Institute, the Club's non-profit affiliate, which defends press freedom worldwide, provides professional development and training services to the journalism community and scholarships to aspiring journalists.

 For More Information On This Event, Contact: